JedLee6/Top150-LeetCode-Quick-Review-Notes/12_Graph_General/089_Graph_General_200._Number_of_Islands.md

 Lastly, I’ll briefly explain an alternative solution using the Union-Find data structure.
 Here, every land cell is treated as a node in a disjoint-set.
 Initially, each '1' is its own parent.
 We then scan the grid and union adjacent land cells.
 Every union operation effectively merges two islands, and the final count of disjoint sets gives the number of islands.
 This method is efficient and particularly elegant for handling connectivity problems.

+> island /ˈaɪlənd/ n.
+An island is a piece of land that is completely surrounded by water.
+>
 > disjoint /dɪsˈdʒɔɪnt/ adj. (of two sets) having no members in common
 >
 > adjacent /əˈdʒeɪs(ə)nt/ adj.
 If one thing is adjacent to another, the two things are next to each other.